Rainbow Bar and Grill: History

 The restaurant was founded in early 1972 by Gary Stromberg and Bob Gibson, heads of the PR firm Gibson & Stromberg.
-They brought in co-owners Elmer Valentine, Lou Adler, Mario Maglieri and others, opening on April 16, 1972, with a party for Elton John.
+They brought in co-owners Elmer Valentine, Lou Adler, Mario Maglieri and others, opening in late March with a Buddah Records party for NRBQ.
+On April 16, there was a party for Elton John.
 At the time, the word "rainbow" signified peace and freedom.
 It quickly became known as a hangout for celebrities of all types.
 John Belushi ate his last meal (lentil soup) at table No. 16.
 The pornography actor Ron Jeremy was also known to regularly hang out there in the 2000s and 2010s.

 For many years, the owner was Mario Maglieri.